Introduction | Yext Hitchhikers Platform

 Before You Begin

-To make the process quick and seamless for adding a search bar, we’ve added a new Search Snippet Generator to the Yext platform that will automatically populate the fields below with the variables from your account.
-The snippet provided in the Yext platform will include all three steps of initializing the library, placing, and styling the search bar.
-This is currently only available for the static search bar, and not the overlay option.
-We will reference the Search Snippet Generator throughout this guide when you can pull the code snippets provided in the platform.
-Follow Step 6 in this guide for complete steps on how to use the Search Snippet Generator.
+To make the process quick and seamless for adding a search bar, the Search snippet generator will automatically populate the fields below with the variables from your account.
+The snippet provided in the Yext platform will include all three steps.
+This is currently only available for the static search bar.
+We will reference the Search snippet generator throughout this guide when it can be used for a specific step.
+You can also read about the snippet generator in step 3 of this guide.

 experienceKey - Experience Key